 You must pay your taxes in U.S. dollars.

-- Direct pay.
+Direct pay option.
 You can pay online with a direct transfer from your U.S. bank account using Direct Pay, the Electronic Federal Tax Payment System, or by a U.S. debit or credit card.
-You can also pay by phone using the Electronic Federal Tax Payment System or by a U.S. debit or credit card.
+You also can pay by phone using the Electronic Federal Tax Payment System or by a U.S. debit or credit card.

-- Foreign wire transfers.
-If you have a U.S. bank account, you can use the Electronic Federal Tax Payment System.
-If you do not have a U.S. bank account, ask whether your financial institution has a U.S. affiliate that can help you make same-day wire transfers.
+Foreign wire transfers.
+If you have a U.S. bank account, you can use: EFTPS (Electronic Federal Tax Payment System), or Federal Tax Application (same-day wire transfer).
+If you do not have a U.S. bank account, ask if your financial institution has a U.S. affiliate that can help you make same-day wire transfers.

 The IRS provides tax information in Chinese, Korean, Russian, Spanish, and Vietnamese.
 Go to www.irs.gov and use the drop down box under “Languages” on the upper right corner to select your language.